 Today, I’m a Realtor.
 And being a Realtor just fits me.
 I’m still fascinated by people.
 Caring deeply about the human condition we all share and trying to be helpful to others, friends and strangers alike.

-I’m also a radio talk show host.
-The show is The ERIC MCKENNA RADIO PROGRAM which airs weekly on 99.3.
-It’s a real estate talk show with a variety show bent.
-Well over 160 shows completed and I simply love it.
-Engaging and learning about people and listening to the stories of their lives continues to fascinate.
-Like it always has.
+I’m recently, I was a radio talk show host.
+The show is The ERIC MCKENNA RADIO PROGRAM which aired weekly on WBVP 99.3.
+It’s was a real estate talk show with a variety show bent.
+We completed over 190 weekly shows and I loved every minute of it.
+Engaging and learning about people and listening to the stories was fascinating.
 And I remain a good study of people.
 And of course, that music soundtrack is still very present in my head.
 Every day.
 Despite significant tinnitus.

 EMp has no sponsors.
-No advertisements.
-And no commercial breaks.
-Thus our content is beholden to no one.
+Thus our content is beholden to no-one.
 Our small creative advisory board administers our guest invitations and guest inquiries.
 ‘Open genre’ means our guests are from various fields including but not limited to art, music, film, business, science, technology, education, sports, philanthropy and without question -literature.
 Personally, I’m drawn to authors.
 To engage an author regarding their work and the story behind their book can fascinating.

 Our discussions are ‘guest-driven.’
 Our guests take the show in the direction they want, in a free flowing exchange of opinions, ideas and of course, stories.
 EMp is truly all about – The Story.